dv0s/vscode-extensions/shell-launcher.md

 PS: You can use shellLauncher.shells.linux for Linux or shellLauncher.shells.osx for macOS.

 Go to Files --> Preferences --> Keyboard Shortcuts and then find on {} icon on the top right corner to open keybindings.json file.
-Insert this:
+Insert this

 ```
 [